Aeolian Islands Luxury Yacht Charter Guide

 The Aeolian islands (Isole Eolie) are a group of beautiful islands in the Tyrrhenian Sea about 25-50 km north of Sicily in Italy.
 Previously off the beaten track, this diverse group of volcanic islands is becoming an increasingly popular charter destination for yachting enthusiasts and holiday sailors, particularly during the peak summer months.

-These seven little islands surrounded by a warm and deep sea in an timeless atmosphere recall a history of sea adventures tracing back 5000 years.
+These seven little islands surrounded by a warm and deep sea in a timeless atmosphere recall a history of sea adventures tracing back 5000 years.
 A yacht charter in this pristine part of the world gives you an extraordinary range of options in a natural and largely untouched environment: the main island Lipari, the green landscapes of Salina, the wild nature of Alicudi and Filicudi, the sophisticated Panarea and the charming Vulcano and Stromboli.

 The sea surrounding the Aeolian Islands is a beautiful cobalt blue.
-The mountains are covered with wild flowers, vineyards and trees including lemon, caper and olive.
+The mountains are covered with wildflowers, vineyards and trees including lemon, caper and olive.
 The little towns and villages are timeless and delightful.
 The inhabitants are very friendly and helpful.
 The islands are also a real paradise for nature lovers, hikers and scuba divers.
 Since 2000 the islands have been declared a World Heritage Site by UNESCO.

 Attractively nestled between two harbours, Lipari is the largest Aeolian Island.
-Within easy reach of the hotel are the castle and its museum, archeological park and the Cathedral.
+Within easy reach of the hotel are the castle and its museum, archaeological park and the Cathedral.
 Shops, cafés and restaurants are just a short stroll away.
 The volcanos are considered inactive, though steaming fumaroles (emissions of hot gas and steam) may still be seen.

-As a result of the volcanic origins the island is covered with obsidian and pumice, the latter giving the surrounding water a brilliant turquoise hue.
+As a result of the volcanic origins, the island is covered with obsidian and pumice, the latter giving the surrounding water a brilliant turquoise hue.
 Pumice mining has become a large industry on Lipari, and the pale pumice from Lipari is shipped internationally.
 Around the site of the pumice evacuation, the beach looks like talcum powder.

 Salina is lush and hilly - great for an energising walk before a long leisurely lunch on board your yacht (or after, for that matter, to work off all the pasta and vino).
 Together with Lipari, Salina is one of the most populated islands.
 Its vegetation is particularly beautiful and it has many little bays and headlands as Pollara, a very attractive bay created by a beautiful underwater crater.
 (And it has a natural arch, as can be seen on the right).
 Pollara's evocative atmosphere led Massimo Troisi to choose it as the location for his last masterpiece, the film Il Postino.